 - Words such as "you," "your," "our," and "we" are not permitted as part of underwriting language.
 It suggests a personal endorsement on the part of the station.

 These guidelines are based on FCC rules and on 90.5 WESA policy.
 They are designed to protect the non-commercial nature of public radio and preserve the style and sound that public radio listeners value and respond to.
 90.5 WESA program management requires at least 48 hours for edits and/or approval.

-Disclaimer: 90.5 WESA reserves the right to refuse any request for underwriting that would violate an FCC rule or policy, violate station policies or adversely affect the reputation or financial condition of the station.
+Disclaimer: 90.5 WESA will not air funding announcements that contain any advocacy language for any cause, group or individual.
+90.5 WESA reserves the right to refuse any request for underwriting that would violate an FCC rule or policy, violate station policies or adversely affect the reputation or financial condition of the station.
 No announcements will be aired on behalf of political organizations, political candidates or their committees, or that express a view on issues of public importance or interest or religious belief.
+90.5 WESA will consider each request on a case-by-case basis.
 No more than one (1) event may be listed in any underwriting announcement.
 No more than 6 underwriting announcements may air in one day (and may be less depending on inventory).